 1. Add My Products

-You can start by adding products to your store.
+You can start by adding your own products to your store.
 This will give you an option to use a template, create products manually, or import products from a CSV file or another platform.
 For this tutorial, we’ll show you how to create a product using a template.

 We’ll select the Physical product template.
 This will let you list your product along with pricing, taxes, shipping, and other details that you’ll need to sell a physical product.
 If you plan on selling digital products like eBooks, music downloads, and so on, you won’t need these settings so you can select the Digital Product template.

 When you click on the ‘Go’ button, you’ll be taken to the product editor.
-For future reference, you can create new products by navigating to Products » Add New page from your WordPress menu on the left.
+For future reference, you can create new products by navigating to the Products » Add New page from your WordPress menu on the left.

 - Linked Products